 CakePHP’s src folder is where you will do most of your application development.
 Let’s look a little closer at the folders inside src.

-Locale are not present by default.
+Shell is not present by default.